svn2github/akismet/dev/readme.txt

 == Changelog ==

+= 2.5.4 =
+* Limit Akismet CSS and Javascript loading in wp-admin to just the pages that need it

 = 2.5.3 =
 * Specify the license is GPL v2 or later
 * Fix a bug that could result in orphaned commentmeta entries